In This Section

 - 3.00 GPA, with a 3.00 or better in all prerequisite courses (see below.)

-- The occupational therapy program has an application deadline of January 1.
+- The occupational therapy program application deadline has been extended to March 15, 2022.
 Admission decisions are made as applications are completed, therefore it is recommended candidates apply early.
 Candidates are not required to interview.

 - A GRE is not required

 - A minimum of 50 hours of shadow experience with a licensed occupational therapist is required of all applicants prior to the start of the program in May.

 - 2 Letters of reference are required (letters from OT Practitioners highly preferred)

 - OTCAS essay: A statement as to why the student wants to enter the profession of occupational therapy.
 Within this statement applicants are expected to demonstrate their knowledge and understanding of occupational therapy gained from observation, reading, and personal or family experiences.

 Required prerequisite courses should be completed by the end of the spring term preceding enrollment at USciences include: